April 9, 2019

 There are IC manufacturing considerations as well.
 For example, there are package types for voltage reference chips that offer more stable options than the conventional plastic package.
 Ceramic packages are a good option, as they exhibit far lower levels of post-assembly flexing than plastic packages.
 As a result, they can provide significant improvement in LTD. While earlier ceramic packages tended to be on the large side, the 3mm x 3mm dimensions of today’s more compact ceramic packages meet the requirements of dense circuit boards that require small components.

 Using a better package type can produce significant benefits.
-In Figure 3, you can see the same voltage reference IC as in Figure 2 (with the operating circuit on the left), but it is mounted in the new ceramic package.
-Clearly, LTD (shown on the right of the figure) is much better with the ceramic package.
+In Figure 3, you can see the same voltage reference IC as in Figure 2, but it is mounted in the new ceramic package.
+Clearly, LTD is much better with the ceramic package.

 For applications such as high-accuracy industrial and process control, precision instrumentation, and high-resolution ADCs and digital-to-analog converters (DACs), a low-noise, low-drift voltage reference like the MAX6079 provides a good option.
 Available in a small, 8-pin hermetically sealed ceramic package, the MAX6079 offers low drift over time, temperature, and humidity.
 A worthwhile option for applications such as cell phones, industrial process control systems, and portable, battery-powered equipment is the MAX6279 ceramic shunt voltage reference.
 A precision, two-terminal shunt mode, bandgap voltage reference, the MAX6279 is available in fixed reverse breakdown voltage of 1.225V and provides stable results versus time, humidity, and temperature.